 Alright, so you’re ready to bite the bullet and sign up for the international version of Game Pass.
 Here’s how to do it if you’re a US resident.

 First, make sure you’re using connected to your VPN or SmartDNS in another country.
+That means start up your VPN app (either on your computer or your phone), choose a server outside the US, and connect.
 For our purposes, we connected to a server in Europe.

 To change the package price to US Dollars, use the dropdown menu in the upper-right corner.

 Finally, go ahead and select the Game Pass package and plug in your pertinent user information.

 Don’t worry about using a credit card with a US address.
 Game Pass accepts any credit card, even for the international version, with no problems.